-If the sensitive information of the organization has been compromised, mitigation measures should be directed towards minimizing damage to the reputation of the company and preventing the misuse of that information.
+If any sensitive information of the organization has been compromised, mitigation measures should be directed towards minimizing damage to the reputation of the company and preventing the misuse of that information.

 Being Vigilant: Vendor’s Duty and Need

-As mentioned above, attackers use phishing emails to trick employees of the vendor companies into giving up their email account credentials.
-Therefore, cyber security awareness using training using tools like TSAT.
-TSAT should be given to employees.
-It uses simulation through six different attack vectors to sensitize employees with respect to cyber attacks.
+As mentioned above, attackers use phishing emails to trick employees of vendor companies into giving up their email account credentials.
+Therefore, cybersecurity awareness for employees using tools like TSAT becomes essential for an organization.
+It uses simulation through five different attack vectors to sensitize employees with respect to cyber attacks.

 For vendor companies, the implementation of email domain security tools is very important.
-This minimizes the risk of misuse of their email domain to launch VEC attacks.
+This minimizes the risk of misuse of their email domain in VEC attacks.
 An article by Threat Post reported that standard email authentication protection is nonexistent in 80% of company web domains!
 Isn’t that mind-boggling?

 Email authentication tools are game-changers when it comes to preventing email domain misuse.
 TDMARC is counted among the best email authentication and anti-spoofing tools.
 It detects and defends email domain forgery.

 This tool can identify all the sources that are abusing your email domain and prevent anyone from sending fraudulent emails on your behalf.
-Consequently, it also results in an increase in email deliverability rate and email engagement rate.
+Consequently, it also increases the email deliverability rate and email engagement rate.